Bazzagibbs/odin-ufbx/README.md

 From this directory, simply run `odin run example`.
 You should see a spinning Suzanne head.

 ## Compiling `ufbx.c`

+A build script is provided for Windows using clang.
+Run it from a Developer Command Prompt.

 On Windows, `ufbx.lib` is produced with: